-The Project Manager may withhold 10% of each monthly progress estimate for failure to submit an original or updated CPM schedule on time and in the manner required.
-Payment withheld for violation of the schedule requirements will be included in the next progress estimate following the Contractor's submission of the required CPM schedule.
 The Project Manager's acceptance of the CPM schedule does not attest to the validity of the Contractor's assumptions, logic constraints, dependency relationships, resource allocations, labor and equipment or other schedule aspects.

-Preparation and Submission of Baseline Schedule.
+1. Preparation and Submission of Baseline Schedule.
 Submit all items listed in Subsection 108.03.2(B).